HomeDev GuideAPI Reference

 Note

-When you have succesfully logged in, remove the .aspx file from the site in the Web App.
+When you have successfully logged in, remove the .aspx file from the site in the Web App.

-An index is automatically set up and configured as part of DXP.
-In this step, you add Optimizely Search and Navigation as default search for your solution, and publish the changes to Integration.
+DXP automatically configures an index.
+You can add Optimizely Search and Navigation as the default search for your solution and publish the changes to Integration.

-1. In the NuGet package manager for your project, locate the EPiServer.Find.Cms package and click Install.
+1. Go to the NuGet package manager for your project, locate the EPiServer.Find.Cms_ package, and click Install.

-2. In web.config, modify <episerver.framework> to <episerver.framework createDatabaseSchema="true">.
+2. Modify <episerver.framework> to <episerver.framework createDatabaseSchema="true"> in web.config.